 The Real Importance of Agricultural Sustainability

-The current cultivation method is a conservative industrial food system that is already falling behind in addressing the current population’s edition.
+The current cultivation method is a conservative industrial food system that is already falling behind in addressing the population’s needs.
 As the population grows, the agricultural sector will need to focus more on sustainability and sustainable farming to prevent food shortages worldwide.

 Another reason agricultural sustainability is important is that we have to care to maintain healthy earth soil.
 Most traditional forms of farming entail concentrated use of fertilizers and heavy tillage to increase output.

 While this does help increase the supply of essentials, it can also harm the natural environment due to polluted runoff.
-The soil ecology is also harmed with the land is overworked repeatedly without being given time to heal.
-In fact, lack of proper soil nourishment can lead to pests, disease in plants, and even drought, among other problems.
+The soil ecology is also harmed, with the land being repeatedly overworked without healing time.
+Lack of proper soil nourishment can lead to pests, plant disease, and even drought, among other problems.

 Sustainable agriculture that uses smart farming systems will reduce the demands on fossil fuels and reduce the overall amount of greenhouse gas emissions.
 Sustainable farming will not only be healthier for the planet, but it will also result in crops and animals that are healthier as well.

-The threat to the freshwater supply has long been a concern not only in the agricultural industry but in every field.
-Vast amounts of fresh water are needed for irrigation, cultivation, and animal consumption.
-As the population increases, so make the demands on the water supply.
+The threat to the freshwater supply has long been a concern in the agricultural industry and every field.
+Vast fresh water is needed for irrigation, cultivation, and animal consumption.
+As the population increases, so do the demands on the water supply.

-Sustainable agricultural systems will help conserve water while also ensuring pollution is kept to a minimum, thus ensuring a clean water supply for future generations.
+Sustainable agricultural systems will help conserve water while ensuring minimal pollution, thus ensuring a clean water supply for future generations.

 Creating sustainable agriculture will help reduce the spread of plant diseases.
-Older farming methods tend to rely on a monoculture which increases the vulnerability of the local environment to pests, insect infestation, and diseaHighhigh concentrations of pesticides and herbicides are to combat these issues used, which unfortunately can cause water and soil pollution and slowly leeching into the food supply, which is bad for animals and humans alike.
+Older farming methods tend to rely on a monoculture, which increases the vulnerability of the local environment to pests, insect infestation, and diseases.

 Sustainable agriculture will prevent this dependence on a single crop and further boost each farming area’s healthy and local ecosystem.
-It will also help reduce greenhouse gas emissions and lead to reduced water and energy consumption.
+It will also help reduce greenhouse gas emissions and water and energy consumption.